 When you’re investing in something as important as your organization’s website, it can be nerve-wracking to hand over the reins of control to a third party.
 You need to know that the agency you’re working with is not only talented but also trustworthy and a breeze to work alongside.
-As a project manager at Southern Web, it is my job to foster healthy client-agency partnerships.
-Here are a few things I’ve learned over the years.
+At Southern Web, it is our job to foster healthy client-agency partnerships.
+Here are a few things we’ve learned over the years.

 Strong partnerships are built on trust.